CPAN-Security/security.metacpan.org/_blog/2025-11-11-principles-for-securing-our-open-source-commons.md

 ### 14. Open Source Security doesn't improve in a vacuum

-If your venture relies on an open source component's security, you are now a stakeholder in its project health, sustainability and continued capability to respond to discovered vulnerabilities and incidents.
+If your venture relies on an Open Source component's security, you are now a stakeholder in its project health, sustainability and continued capability to respond to discovered vulnerabilities and incidents.

 ### 15. Many maintainers don't like the thought of receiving money for something they _enjoy_